What is the best drug test for Employers and Parents at Home?

 What is the best drug test for Employers?

-The simplest, and by far, the most popular method for testing employees is with a urine Dip-card; they detect up to thirteen drugs simultaneously.
-The most common is five and ten panels options.
+The simplest and most popular method for testing employees is a urine Dip-card; they simultaneously detect up to thirteen drugs.
+The most common are five and ten-panel options.
 These kits are also available with a specimen validity check to determine urine integrity before testing for drugs, assuring the administrator the donor is not trying to cheat.

 Features & Benefits: The cup design is a lot cleaner to handle and less prone to mistakes.
-The cup is for the donor’s urine sample, the temp strip on the cup is for monitoring sample temperature, and the results of the analysis is read directly on the cup.
-There is an optional specimen validity check that checks the integrity of the urine sample, making it more difficult for a donor to cheat.
+The cup is for the donor’s urine sample, the temp strip on the cup is for monitoring sample temperature, and the results of the analysis are read directly on the cup.
+An optional specimen validity check checks the urine sample’s integrity, making it more difficult for a donor to cheat.
 Results appear in minutes for the whole process.

 Oral fluid or saliva drug testing is a method for detecting drug metabolites from saliva in the mouth.
-On-site testing is so much more convenient with an oral test, mainly when there are no on-site bathroom facilities available.
+An oral test is more convenient for on-site testing, especially when there are no bathroom facilities available.
 Now you can use FDA Exempt Oral/Saliva tests for any non-federal work environment.

 Features & Benefits: The analysis only takes a few minutes, and the results are almost instant.
 They can be used anywhere that’s appropriate for testing.
 And it’s difficult for the donor to defeat the analysis and cheat the test.

 A drug residue test detects trace amounts of illicit drugs from many sources and can positively identify the presence even when invisible.
 Testing the workplace for signs of drug residue is a simple process and can be used for testing surfaces, clothing, computer keyboards, bags, purses, automobiles, and more.

 Features & Benefits: Results appear in seconds, detect many different narcotics drugs, simple to use, and easy to interpret.